dmbarbour/glas/docs/GlasDesign.md

 The cost of acceleration is implementation complexity, greater entanglement with the compiler, and related risks to correctness, security, and portability.
 Nonetheless, this tradeoff is worthwhile when it enables Glas to be used in problem domains where its performance is otherwise unacceptable.
 Glas will rely on acceleration to effectively support compression, cryptography, image rendering, machine learning, physics simulations, and many other problem domains.

+*Aside:* It is acceptable to use unchecked accelerators, e.g. `prog:(do:fail, accel:list-append)`, for short-term development.
+Not recommended for long-term use.
+The reference implementation is valuable for verification of the compiler, user-defined transpilation, etc..

 ### Distributed Computation

 For computation at larger scales, it is feasible to *accelerate* evaluation of observably deterministic concurrency models such as [Kahn Process Networks](https://en.wikipedia.org/wiki/Kahn_process_networks) or [Lafont Interaction Nets](https://en.wikipedia.org/wiki/Interaction_nets).
 The accelerator would distribute the computation across multiple processors, perhaps across a mesh network.
+Some processes within the network would have access to other accelerators.

 Accelerated subprograms don't need to be pure.
 However, in context of a distributed systems, channeling all effects through the 'eff' operator is awkward and easily becomes a synchronization bottleneck.
 Fortunately, for build-time computations (e.g. language modules, data printers) the effects are very limited and this is unlikely to become a problem.
-If we need concurrent external interaction after build-time, we can solve it in the application model.
+If we want concurrent external interaction at runtime, we will solve it in the application model.

-Build-time computations have minimal external effects - e.g. language modules (log and load) or data printers (log and write), thus distributed computations

- (log and load or log and write) this is unlikely to become an issue in general.

-where effects are log and load, or printing binary data, this is unlikely to become a problem.

 ## Thoughts